isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Financial Assistance Scheme (FAS) Application.md

 variant: tiptap
 ---
 <h3><strong>Financial Aid</strong></h3>
-<p>The college is committed to ensuring that all students have a fair opportunity
+<p>The College is committed to ensuring that all students have equitable
-to realise their potential.
-The MOE Financial Assistance Scheme, CJC Needy Student Fund and the Internationalisation Fund provide students with the necessary resources as well as the opportunity to take up enrichment activities beyond local shores.</p>
+opportunities to realise their potential.
+Through the MOE Financial Assistance Scheme (MOE FAS) and the CJC Needy Student Fund, eligible students are supported in accessing enrichment activities and meaningful learning experiences.</p>
-<p>Please visit our <a href="https://cjc.moe.edu.sg/admission/financial-aid" rel="noopener noreferrer nofollow" target="_blank">Financial Assistance Scheme</a> page
-for more information.</p>
-<p>If you wish to apply for MOE Financial Assistance Scheme, you can submit
+<p>Students who wish to apply for the MOE FAS can submit their application
-your application online via this website: <a href="https://go.gov.sg/moe-efas" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-efas</a>
+online via this website: <a href="https://form.gov.sg/68b7e92465cd36be287889c6" rel="noopener noreferrer nofollow" target="_blank">https://form.gov.sg/68b7e92465cd36be287889c6</a>
 </p>
-<p>Application for FAS is through the year, in order to qualify for FAS with
-effect from Apr 2025, please submit the completed application form with all required supporting documents by 28 Feb 2025.</p>
+<p>There is no cut-off date for MOE FAS applications.
+Students may apply
+at any time if they require financial assistance.</p>